 We think taking care of the earth means separating paper and plastic for the recycling guy to pick up.

-I think being more mindful of our place in the world and the privledges we have come to expect is a good thing; I don’t think beating ourselves up over it serves any purpose other than to look for a way to close the door on the knowledge that we *are* separated from the world around us by the things we say and do.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I think being more mindful of our place in the world and the privledges we have come to expect is a good thing; I don’t think beating ourselves up over it serves any purpose other than to look for a way to close the door on the knowledge that we *are* separated from the world around us by the things we say and do.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio